London Sovereign: Edgware (BT)

-History

 Edgware garage was first opened by the London General Omnibus Company in 1925 with space for 24 buses, but there was plenty of room adjacent to the Underground station which had recently been built.
 In 1939 a new building was built next to the original building which was to become the new bus station, while the remaining open parking area was used to store vehicles for the trolleybus replacement program.

-In 1984 a new 100 bus garage was built on the site of the long closed Edgware railway station at a cost of £4.5 million.
-In 1992 plans were made to close Edgware garage as Cricklewood garage was to become a fully functioning garage with new facilities.
+In 1984, a new 100-bus garage was built on the site of the long closed Edgware railway station at a cost of £4.5 million.
+In 1992, plans were made to close Edgware garage as Cricklewood garage was to become a fully functioning garage with new facilities.
 The outdoor parking area and the bus station then became a midibus base in 1993, with a new bus wash and light maintenance facilities provided in the yard.

-In 1999, London Sovereign, having won some tenders for bus services in North-West London, took a 10-year lease on half of Edgware garage and invested in a new maintenance facility which was to replace its former base at Borehamwood.
-In late 2000, Metroline moved back into the other half of the garage, making it one of the few garages to be shared by two operators.
-On 25 July 2015 London Sovereign commenced operating route 326.
-London Sovereign operated route 125 in January 2022 with electric buses being introduced in October.
-Route 142 passed to Metroline on 7 January 2023 with 226 being operated by London Sovereign at the same time with electric buses coming soon.
-Route 251 will also pass to Metroline on 2 September 2023 and London Sovereign will operate 340 at the same time using existing hybrid buses.
+Planning applications were submitted to Barnet London Borough Council by First Bus London in July 2025 for the development of a new Edgware garage on the site of The Broadwalk Centre, situated below the basement of a high-rise building as part of the Edgware Towers.
+Despite objections by residents and the London Fire Brigade, the latter stating the depot structure would provide inadequate protection against structural collapse in the event of a major fire at the depot, the plans were approved by Barnet London Borough Council in August 2025 and passed onto the Greater London Authority and the office of the Mayor of London for further review.